nicholaskillin/PCO-Calendly-and-Google-Home-Integration/README.md

     calendly_event_offset:
       friendly_name: "Calendly Offset"
       value_template: >
-        {% if as_timestamp(states.calendar.nick_calendly.attributes.start_time) - as_timestamp(strptime(states.sensor.date_time.state, "%Y-%m-%d, %H:%M")) < 180 %}on{% else %}off{% endif %}
+        {% set st = state_attr('calendar.nick_calendly', 'start_time') %}
+        {{ 'on' if st != None and as_timestamp(st) - (as_timestamp( strptime(states.sensor.date_time.state, "%Y-%m-%d, %H:%M" ) ) ) < 240 else 'off' }}
 ```

-In that code you can change the number "180" on the last line to whatever you would like.
+In that code you can change the number "240" on the last line to whatever you would like.
 That is the number of seconds before your event begins that this sensor will turn on.
 For some reason it seems like the first 60 seconds that you enter in don't count, so if you enter in "120" it will turn this sensor on 1 minute before your events.
-"180" was needed for 2 minutes.
+"240" was needed for 3 minutes.

 Once again, after you have made those changes save and restart.
 You are now down with the calendar portion of this integration!

-# Step 5 - Setting up Google Home
+# Step 5 - Setting up Google Home (can skip this if you only want slack)
 This process should be MUCH easier than the Google Calendar integration.
 Once you have your Google Home setup and connected to the same network as your HASSIO device, you should be able to click on "Configuration" in the sidebar, and then select "Integrations".
 Your Google Home is a "Google Cast" device, so setting up that integration should be all you need to do in order to get access to your Google Home.
 If you want to verify that it is setup correctly after restarting HASSIO, you can go back to the integrations page after your server has restarted and click on "Google Cast".
 You should see the name of your Google Home device there.

 # Step 6 - Getting ready to integration with Slack